yiisoft/router/README.md

     ->defaults(['version' => 1]);
 ```

-In the above we specify that if version parameter is not provided during either URL matching or URL generation
-explicitly then it will be `1`.
+In the above we specify that if "version" is not obtained from URL during matching then it will be `1`.

 Besides action, additional middleware to execute before the action itself could be defined: